bitshares/dev.bitshares.works/core/knowledge_base/translated/exchange_single_node.md

 #### 10.5 Withdrawal Results Check

 Use the get_relative_account_history command to obtain withdrawal history of withdrawal-account.
-Refer to the recharge processing section.
-If new records are found, And the transaction's block number is earlier than `last_irreversible_block_num`, indicating that the transaction has entered the block and cannot be rolled back;
+Refer to the deposit processing section.
+If new records are found,

+And the transaction's block number is earlier than `last_irreversible_block_num`, indicating that the transaction has entered the block and cannot be rolled back;

 **Note:** When the transaction does not enter the block, it may still appear in `get_relative_account_history`, and the block number where it is located will always change, making it difficult to determine the status.